SeaGL/seagl.github.io/_posts/2020-11-11-social-soiree.md

 Saturday, November 14th @ 18:00-22:00 PT (02:00-06:00 UTC)

 After the talks have ended, and we've all taken a bit of a break from the screen glow, an evening of fun is ahead.
 Our IRC Bot will be helping along the mixing and mingling.
 Start up a special interest "table" to talk around, utilizing the embedded on-demand Jitsi rooms.
-Join in on a **scavenger hunt**, kicking yourself for all of the quarentine cleaning that means not having that perfect find.
+Join in on a **scavenger hunt**, kicking yourself for all of the quarantine cleaning that means not having that perfect find.
 Then, at 8pm PT, we will be splitting into randomly assigned teams for **trivia** hosted by none other than Bri Hatch, an every-year SeaGL supporter.

 Grab your favorite beverages and finger foods, sign-in to [attend.seagl.org](https://attend.seagl.org), and join the `#seagl-party`!